Unveiling Lifesaving Insights with CPR Facts and Statistics

 Survival rates for out-of-hospital cardiac arrest (OHCA) are generally lower, with an overall range of 8% to 10%.
 According to 2021 US data for adult out-of-hospital cardiac arrest (OHCA) only, survival to hospital discharge was 9.1% for all EMS-treated non-traumatic OHCA cardiac arrests.

 Time is of the essence in OHCA, and immediate bystander CPR, early access to defibrillation (if available), and rapid emergency medical service (EMS) response are vital for improving outcomes.
-Bystander CPR alone can more than double the chances of survival before professional help arrives.
-The presence of automated external defibrillators (AEDs) in public spaces, along with their timely use in conjunction with CPR, can significantly enhance survival rates for OHCA cases.
+Bystander CPR alone more than double the chances of survival before professional help arrives.
+The presence of automated external defibrillators (AEDs) in public spaces, along with their timely use in conjunction with CPR, significantly enhance survival rates for OHCA cases.

 CPR Survival Rate by Gender

 In public, 45% of men received CPR assistance after sudden cardiac arrest compared to only 39% of women.
 Men are 1.23 times more likely to receive CPR.
 But research studies have not shown significant differences in CPR survival rates between genders.
 The effectiveness of CPR is primarily determined by factors such as the prompt initiation of CPR, the quality of chest compressions, and access to advanced medical care.
-Both men and women can benefit from early CPR interventions during cardiac arrest.
+Both men and women benefits from early CPR interventions during cardiac arrest.

 Survival Rates between Races

-Survival rates for cardiac arrest can vary between racial and ethnic groups due to several factors, including access to healthcare, socio-economic disparities, and underlying health conditions.
+Survival rates for cardiac arrest vary between racial and ethnic groups due to several factors, including access to healthcare, socio-economic disparities, and underlying health conditions.
 However, it is important to note that survival rates are influenced more by the timing of CPR initiation, the quality of CPR performed, and the availability of defibrillation rather than race or ethnicity.

 Survival Rates between Classes